Holy Family Roman Catholic Church (Toronto): History

+The sanctuary of Holy Family, Toronto, Ontario.

 In 1979, the three priests of the Oratory of Saint Philip Neri in Montreal, led by Fr.
 Jonathan Robinson, were invited by Toronto's Archbishop to move to Holy Family parish.
 The fathers of the Oratory also opened a seminary, purchasing many homes along King St to create a complex of connected buildings; this seminary has provided a constant stream of new clergy for the parish.
 Holy Family parish also works with the needy in Parkdale, opening St. Philip's Centre in the 1980s.
 In 1995 the Oratorians at Holy Family were given the additional care for the declining St Vincent de Paul parish to which some of them moved for a time.
 In 1997, a fire destroyed the original Holy Family church and in the following year's funds were raised to build a new church on the site as the congregation worshipped at Holy Family School.
+Work on the new church commenced on October 7, 1999, and the dedication was performed on February 25, 2001.
+The new church was designed in the Roman Renaissance style by Brian Atkins of Atkins Architect, Mississauga with Mauro Franzoni as Project Architect.
 The Oratorian priests of Holy Family, having maintained a tradition of the weekly celebration of the mass in Latin since their arrival, in 2007 made the parish one of a small number of churches in the Archdiocese of Toronto to begin celebrating a daily Tridentine Mass.
+After receiving a generous donation in 2018, the Holy Family Parish commissioned Ken Woo, a New York City based artist, to complete a series of apsidal paintings for the sanctuary of the Church.